hipe/tmx/fields/doc/issues/012-normal-normalization.md

-          holds the name of the attribute and a boolean indicating that this value is a known unknown; and nothing else. if the normalizer tries to dereference a would-be value from such a structure an exception is raised so well behaved normalizers always check for this "known unknown" case first.
+          holds the name of the attribute and a boolean indicating that this value is a known unknown; and nothing else. if the normalizer tries to dereference a would-be value from such a structure an exception is raised so well-behaved normalizers always check for this "known unknown" case first.

-          this arrangement allows the remote normalization facility to implement a normalization that effectively ammounts to a "defaulting". it is also a definitive answer to the question of whether and how you normalize a value when that value is not required and it was not provided, but it has a normalization "routine". (the answer is that the normalization facility has to check for this condition explicitly (whether it wants to or not, it's the point of qualified knownnesses) and decide for itself what to do. typically the remote participant gives all qualified known unknowns a "pass" so that if it's not required we keep
+          this arrangement allows the remote normalization facility to implement a normalization that effectively ammounts to a "defaulting". it is also a definitive answer to the question of whether and how you normalize a value when that value is not required and it was not provided, but it has ad-hoc normalization.
+          (the answer is that the normalization facility has to check for this condition explicitly (whether it wants to or not - it's the point of qualified knownnesses) and decide for itself what to do. typically the remote participant gives all qualified known unknowns a "pass" so that if it's not required we keep